National Radical Camp: National radicalism and fascism

 When looking for sources of inspiration for national radicalism, foreign fascist movements cannot be ignored.
 At that time, national radicals were generally perceived as the Polish version of fascism.
 This was not only the opinion of their left-wing opponents.
 Jan Rembieliński wrote that “the ONR began in a completely fascist manner: young people in light shirts, raising hands in greeting.”
 According to Zygmunt Wojciechowski, the ONR program was “formulated […] with the undoubted influence of Hitlerist economic doctrines.”
 Jerzy Drobnik recalled that in May 1934 Mosdorf and Rossmann asked him to provide Nazi political literature.

 While Krystyna Rogaczewska sees in national radicalism "obvious connections with national socialism", Jan Józef Lipski had to admit that "Unconditional apology for Hitlerism is almost non-existent".
 It is easy to find examples of both criticism and enthusiasm for fascism in national-radical journalism.
 National radicals were clearly fascinated by Italian fascism and German Nazism and other related movements, looking at them with jealous admiration.
 The fascination was visible in adopting external forms: uniforms, greetings, stylized symbolism.
 Kajetan H. Stolarski wrote in the poem March of the Young: "we will raise our right hand, saluting the Sword of the Chrobry– our victorious sign!".
 Positive opinions about fascism and Nazism were formulated in both branches of the national radical movement.
 In the pages of "Jutro" it was written: "Hitler with his bold and consistent work tore them [Germany] out of chaos [...] and pushed them towards a better future.
 No other [...] person of the present era has aroused so much faith, devotion and enthusiasm in his nation".
 The journalists from "Jutro" were echoed by the journalists from "Falanga": "It is beyond doubt that National Socialism reborn Germany, that it healed its social, economic and political life."

 The party was influenced by the ideas of Italian Fascism.
 It rejected parliamentary democracy and called for the construction of a "national state," based on the principles of hierarchy, one-person leadership, and elimination of national minorities from public life.

-National Radical Camp "ABC"/Polish Organization (OP)

-Formation and political activity

-Henryk Rossman one of the leaders of ONR "ABC".
-Died in 1937.